2022 SLMACC funding round – application deadline extended

 Assessment criteria

-Applications are assessed against 6 criteria to decide whether they qualify for funding, and how much they may receive.
+Applications were assessed against 6 criteria to decide whether they qualified for funding, and how much they might receive.

 1. Impact: Assuming this project is successful, what will this project achieve?
-We'll look for:
+We looked for:

 - specific, measurable, and achievable objectives